 Of course, there are always two sides to the story.
 Sometimes sauerkraut mightn’t be the wisest choice.
 Plus, while it does offer benefits, these are sometimes exaggerated.
 So, let’s see where sauerkraut shines and where the issues are.

-Is Sauerkraut Good For Your Health?
+Is Sauerkraut Good For You?

 - What Is Sauerkraut?